catthiba/project-thesis/README.md

 ### Conda

 If you dont have Anaconda already installed, you can follow [the Windows guide](https://www.datacamp.com/community/tutorials/installing-anaconda-windows) for installation.
 Or if you have linux you can follw [the Linux guide](https://www.datacamp.com/community/tutorials/installing-anaconda-windows).
+Open your terminal or Anaconda prompt and follow the steps:

 Create and activate Anaconda environment: